Atossa Therapeutics Announces - GuruFocus.com

-SEATTLE, June 22, 2023 (GLOBE NEWSWIRE) -- Atossa Therapeutics, Inc. ( ATOS), a clinical stage biopharmaceutical company developing innovative proprietary medicines to address significant unmet needs in oncology with a focus on breast cancer, today announces their role as a corporate sponsor of the Are You Dense MusicFest 2023.
-The event will take place on Saturday, June 24 at the Seven Angels Theater in Waterbury, Connecticut.
-Tickets are available and can be purchased through the Seven Angels Theater website.
+SEATTLE, June 27, 2023 (GLOBE NEWSWIRE) -- Atossa Therapeutics, Inc. ( ATOS), a clinical stage biopharmaceutical company developing innovative proprietary medicines to address significant unmet needs in oncology with a focus on breast cancer, today announces that its Board of Directors has approved a share repurchase program with authorization to purchase up to $10 million of its common stock through December 31, 2023.

-The Are You Dense MusicFest is an annual event hosted by Are You Dense, Inc., an organization dedicated to educating the public about the risks and screening challenges of dense breast tissue and its impact on missed, delayed and advanced stage breast cancer.
-The organization was founded by Dr. Nancy Cappello who, just six weeks after her 11th-consecutive normal mammogram, was diagnosed with late-stage breast cancer.
-As part of her diagnosis, Dr. Cappello learned that she had dense breast tissue, which both decreases the effectiveness of mammograms and significantly increases the risk of developing breast cancer.
-Approximately half of women over the age of 40 in the U.S. have dense breast tissue.
+"We are committed to strategically deploying capital to drive long-term value for stockholders,” said Dr. Steven Quay, Atossa’s President and Chief Executive Officer.
+"We believe that the current macroeconomic environment along with the long-term prospects of our business provide a unique buyback opportunity and this stock repurchase program reflects our confidence in the execution of our strategic priorities and the bright future of Atossa."

+"Given the strength of our balance sheet and the progress we have made with our (Z)-endoxifen development program that includes multiple ongoing Phase 2 studies, we believe the current share price presents an attractive and strategic buying opportunity for our stock,” said Greg Weaver, Atossa’s Chief Financial Officer.
+“The approved share repurchase program is designed to create stockholder value over the long term.
+The size of the repurchase authorization is less than 10% of total cash, as reported on March 31, 2023, and should not have a material impact on our cash runway, which currently exceeds three years."

 About Atossa Therapeutics